mjkelly/autocard/README.md

 entity) from an issue (with is a repo-specific entity) remains a manual operation.
 This tool automates that.

+This tool does *not* sync all issues to the target project -- so it doesn't handle backfilling cards, or catching up after you missing webhooks.

 ## Caveats

 This project is written in Node, and I used it as a way to help learn Node.